valentino-ivanovski/Soundshift/README.md

 # Soundshift

 [Soundshift](http://88.200.63.148:3000) is an information system that allows users to discover songs, which entries are being submitted by other users.
+The website is not yet updated for mobile devices.

 More info can be found in the report.